If your F150 AC isn’t cooling, it could be due to Freon leaks, condenser or compressor issues, dirty coils, or a wonky blend door actuator.

 This part is important for removing moisture and filtering contaminants.
 A leak messes with pressure regulation and cooling efficiency, causing a decline in overall cooling performance.

-Because of this, you may also find water leaking into the floorboard of your f150.
+Because of this, you may also find water leaking into the passenger side of your f150.

 3. Dirty Condenser Coil